Neethu-Muthu/KBA_CERTIAPP/README.md

 ### Verifying a Certificate:
 1. Visit the verification page to verify the authenticity of a certificate issued by the Kerala Blockchain Academy.

-## Support

-For any inquiries or issues encountered while using CertificateDapp, please feel free to contact us via the information provided in the repository.